-findSlowDay()
+findSlowDay(self, listOfData)

-This method will find the "slowest day" by averaging all utilization (all numbers in a particular row) for each day, and returning the day label (Entry in the first column of the row) and average of the remaining columns for the row with the smallest average utilization.
+This method will find the "slowest day" by averaging all utilization (all numbers in a particular row) for each day, and returning the day label (Entry in the first column of the row) and average of the remaining columns for the row with the smallest average utilization as a tuple.
 Note that the very first row of data is a header, so you should only examine the 2nd and subsequent rows.
+Because our example data only has one day's worth of data ("Monday") the return value from findSlowDay would be: